amjedidiah/techgene/planning.md

 #### Backend

-- [ ] Generate unique sessionId and wishlistId.
+- [x] Generate unique sessionId and wishlistId.
-- [ ] Store wishlist data with sessionId and wishlistId.
+- [x] Store wishlist data with sessionId and wishlistId.
-- [ ] Create a JWT token from the sessionId.
+- [x] Create a JWT token from the sessionId.
-- [ ] Return wishlistId and JWT to frontend.
+- [x] Return wishlistId and JWT to frontend.
-- [ ] Retrieve and validate the JWT token for subsequent protected API requests
+- [x] Retrieve and validate the JWT token for subsequent protected API requests
-- [ ] If they match, allow the modification.
+- [x] If they match, allow the modification.
 If not, return an error: 403 Forbidden

-#### Frontend
+#### Frontend: Postman

-- [ ] Securely store JWT token in localStorage.
+- [x] Securely store JWT token in variables.
-- [ ] Include JWT token in the Authorization header(`Bearer <token>`) for private API requests.
+- [x] Include JWT token in the Authorization header(`Bearer <token>`) for private API requests.
-- [ ] Handle authentication errors gracefully.
+- [x] Handle authentication errors gracefully.

 ### Sharing

-- [ ] Generate a shareable URL with the wishlistId.
+- [x] Allow users to share their wishlist
-- [ ] Adding a mechanism to revoke sharing
+- [x] Adding a mechanism to revoke sharing

 ### Security